JazzMaster/LazGFX/README.md

 # Laz GFX-

-A UNIVERSAL replacement of the "Borland Graphics Interface" (BGI) For Lazarus/FPC/GNU?
+A "UNIVERSAL replacement" of the "Borland Graphics Interface" (BGI) For Lazarus/FPC/GNU?
 Pascal<br>
 Copywright (c) 2018-2019 Richard Jasmin et al

 Ports are available HERE (or soon will be) for GAMBAS/Basic/VB(3/.NET)/Python/Fortran/Ada